Rapid-Reservation/rapid-reservation-docs/docs/design.md

 ### Guides and Tutorials

-- Here are some helpful guides for getting started with APIS
+- Here are some helpful guides for getting started with APIS:

   - [Getting Started with Fast API](https://fastapi.tiangolo.com/tutorial/)
   - [Getting Started with Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
   - [What is an API?](https://www.ibm.com/topics/api)